kubernetes/website/content/en/docs/concepts/overview/components.md

 {{% /capture %}}

 {{% capture body %}}
-## Master Components
+## Control Plane Components

-Master components provide the cluster's control plane.
-Master components make global decisions about the cluster (for example, scheduling), and they detect and respond to cluster events (for example, starting up a new {{< glossary_tooltip text="pod" term_id="pod">}} when a deployment's `replicas` field is unsatisfied).
+Control Plane components provide the cluster's control plane.
+Control Plane components make global decisions about the cluster (for example, scheduling), and they detect and respond to cluster events (for example, starting up a new {{< glossary_tooltip text="pod" term_id="pod">}} when a deployment's `replicas` field is unsatisfied).

-Master components can be run on any machine in the cluster.
-However, for simplicity, set up scripts typically start all master components on the same machine, and do not run user containers on this machine.
+Control Plane components can be run on any machine in the cluster.
+However, for simplicity, set up scripts typically start all Control Plane components on the same machine, and do not run user containers on this machine.
 See [Building High-Availability Clusters](/docs/admin/high-availability/) for an example multi-master-VM setup.